How to Fix Laptop Keys Not Working: Complete Guide [2025]

 • Install the battery again and connect the power cable.

-Note: If it doesn’t work, then you need to check the bottom surface of your device to find pinhole reset button.
+Note: If it doesn’t work, then you need to check the bottom surface of your device to find the pinhole reset button.
 You need to press this pinhole button to power reset your laptop.

 4. Fix specific key not working

-If you find specific keyboard key isn’t working, then it can be fixed easily changing language settings.
-To ascertain the issue is with specific key, open a text editor and press the key in question.
+If you find specific keyboard key isn’t working, then it can be fixed easily by changing the language settings.
+To ascertain the issue is with a specific key, open a text editor and press the key in question.
 If you find the output is different than desired, then you should change the language settings.
 To do this, follow these steps:

 • Press Windows key + I to open Settings.